Sanika2112/CODTECH-Task-02/README.md

 - Integrating additional generative models for diverse styles.
 - Allowing for real-time prompt refinement.
 - Adding a graphical user interface (GUI) for easier usability.

----

-## License
-This project is released under the MIT License.
-See the `LICENSE` file for details.